-- People who misuse alcohol and drugs - Studies have shown that alcohol consumption commonly precedes suicidal behaviour, potentially increasing the risk of suicide by 65%.13 - · People experiencing harmful gambling - Data suggests between 4-11% of suicides in the UK are gambling related.14 - Harmful gambling is identified as a priority area in the National Suicide Prevention Strategy - Access to means, such as firearms and pesticides, which can largely be driven by specific occupational groups e.g. veterinary works and those within the agricultural sector - Armed forces personal and the veteran community - Female nurses - Financial instability and hardship, including unemployment - · Relationship breakdown - Homelessness - Lesbian, Gay, Bi, Trans and Queer / Questioning + (LGBTQ) - Research shows that LGBTQ+ people report a higher risk of suicidality.15 - Domestic abuse - \circ A 2017 systematic review found that past intimate partner violence was evident in up to 62.5% of female suicide cases.
+- People who misuse alcohol and drugs - People experiencing problem gambling - Data suggests between 4-11% of suicides in the UK are gambling related.14 - Access to means, such as firearms and pesticides, which can largely be driven by specific occupational groups e.g. veterinary works and those within the agricultural sector - Armed forces personal and the veteran community - Female nurses - Financial instability and hardship, including unemployment - Relationship breakdown - Domestic abuse - Trauma - Whether acute (such as accidents or violence) or chronic (such as ongoing abuse), significantly increases suicide risk.
+Individuals who have experienced trauma may struggle with emotional pain, hopelessness, and suicidal thoughts.14 - Childhood abuse, sexual trauma, and combat-related trauma are all associated with increased suicide risk.
+15, 16, 17